apoorvaanand1998/apoorvaanand1998.github.io/_posts/2017-12-14-Intro_to_ML_Ng-2.md

 | O (kn^2) |	O (n^3) |
 | Works well when n is large |	Slow if n is very large |

+Next up, programming assignment - 1!
+I'm scared, but also excited.